 Installing OXID eShop

 OXID eShop is web software, mostly written in PHP.
 The installation should be as easy as a charm on any web server as long as the system requirements are fitting.
-In general, OXID can guaranty that the installation and running an OXID eShop will work perfectly at one of their hosting partners.
-Please follow the installation instructions for a proper setup.
+Please also see this document for detailed settings.

 - Download OXID eShop, upload the downloaded file to the web server of your choosing and unpack the files